 The town's central location on Wisconsin’s coastline, which first made it a shipbuilding hub, now brings surfers.

 On the first morning of October, they’d gotten up at dawn to ride the last waves of a gale the previous day, and black figures bobbed in the waters off Deland Park, occasionally riding a wave onto the white-sand beach.

-“Being in the middle of the lake, the north winds work here, and the south winds work here,’’ said Alex Marks, who manages the local outdoors shop.
+“Being in the middle of the lake, the north winds work here, and the south winds work here,’’ said Alex Marks.
 “Some days it’s like a machine, with one wave right after another, peeling perfectly.’’

 Surfers call it the Malibu of the Midwest: “For lake surfing, this is mecca,’’ Marks said.

 The surfers are fun to watch.
 But another mecca is up over the hill, on the edge of downtown.